Schedule a Community Screening

 In 2008, Northern California producers/directors Julie Eisenberg and Babette Hogan determined that they would tell a political story about America.

-Their travels landed them in West Virginia, where environmental and political activists battled to save their state from destruction at the hands of the extractive industries.
+Their travels landed them all the way across the country in West Virginia, where environmental and political activists battled to save their state from destruction at the hands of the extractive industries.
 While depicting the environmental toll on the state’s people, land, water and air, they discovered a bigger story about how one small state has a huge impact on the energy policies of the entire United States.

 Producers/Directors: Julie Eisenberg & Babette Hogan